eigenscene/Blender_Addon_-_Outliner_Extend_Keys/README.md

 ### How to Use
 #### Blender 2.68+
-- Downlaod or clone this repository
+- Download or clone this repository
 - Go to `File -> User Preferences -> Add-ons -> Install Add-on from File` in blender
 - Select `2.68/outliner_extend_keys_yi.py` file and install add-on from file
 - Find `Outliner: Outliner Extend Keys` from the add-on list and turn on check mark
 #### Blender 2.80+
 - Downlaod or clone this repository
 - Go to `Edit -> Preferences -> Add-ons -> Install` in blender
-- Select `2.80/outliner_extend_keys_yi.py` file and install add-on from file
+- Select `2.80/outliner_extend_keys_ken.py` file and install add-on from file
 - Find `Outliner: Outliner Extend Keys` from the add-on list and turn on check mark

 ## Authors